isovalent/ebpf-docs/docs/linux/kfuncs/scx_bpf_task_cgroup.md

 **Returns**

-The sched cgroup of a task
+The sched cGroup of a task

 **Signature**